 1. Freestanding or built-in?

-Your kitchen would look awfully funny with a range/cooktop combo and a huge empty wall cavity.
 “Usually people replace like with like,” says Jonathan Klinkert, a buyer for Sears.
 “There are some regional preferences, but often it’s just what builders had put into the home originally.”
 There may be more flexibility with a built-in, which can be installed at counter height so there’s no bending over.
-And, there are double built-in or freestanding options that have two cavities.
-But neither style is better performing than the other.
+And, there are double built-in or freestanding options that have two ovens.

 2. Gas or electric?